RedWalters/Documentation/Transform_Databaker.md

 tabs = [x for x in tabs if x.name.startsswith("data")]
 </code></pre>

 We then move on to the main transformation of data.
-We'll an example of the before state of the data and the code and then break it down.
+For detailed information on the variety of functions used in the transformation see the [Databaker Walkthrough](https://github.com/GSS-Cogs/databaker-walkthrough)

 ![Databaker before](https://github.com/RedWalters/Documentation/blob/master/resources/before.PNG?raw=true)